 Why Explore Health Policy at Stanford Biodesign?

-We offer the only health policy program specifically centered on the dynamic area of health technology and grounded in the Stanford Biodesign innovation process, which has been proven over 20 years.
+We offer the only applied health policy program specifically centered on the dynamic area of health technology and grounded in the Stanford Biodesign innovation process, which has been proven over 20 years.
 Technologies initiated during our training programs have helped more than 7.6 million people to date, with millions more touched by products developed by our trainees after they graduate from Stanford Biodesign.

 The fellowship has a unique two-year design: